HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/manage_global_settings.md

         persistent.session.option: "1"
 ```

-## Specifying the search engine that opens when users select Find
+## Specifying the search engine URL

-To add a URL for the search engine that your users use in the portal, set the following in your custom Helm values:
+To configure the search engine URL used when users select **Find**:

 ```yaml
 configuration: